qkzk/fm/readme.md

 - Decompress an archive by opening it (o, enter, right click)
 - Compress flagged files with C. Pick the desired algorithm from a menu.

+### Custom binds

+You can bind any _unbound_ key to a shell command.

+- pipe & redirections (| > >> <) aren't supported !
+- the first word you type is the executable.
+Don't start your command with environment variables, it won't work.

+Expansions :

+- %e : extension
+- %s : selected file (full path)
+- %f : flagged files (full path)
+- %n : selected filename
+- %d : current directory

 ### More

 - Copy a filename/filepath to clipboard with Ctrl+n, Ctrl+p
 - Detect removable disks automatically and jump to them in a few keystrokes (Ctrl+g, up, enter)
 - Drag and drop files (requires dragon-drop installed) with Alt+d
 - Open and mount encrypted devices.
 Open the menu with Shift+e, mount with m, unmount with u.
-- diff the first two files / folders with D.
+- diff the first two flagged files / folders with D.
 - Contol MOCP with Ctrl+arrows.
 Ctrl+Left, Ctrl+Right: previous or next song.
 Ctrl+Down: Toggle pause.
 Ctrl+Up: add current folder to playlist
 - Set the selected image as wallpaper with W.
 - _Experimental_ enter "command mode" with ':'.
 Type the name of a command and it will be executed.